-(A) the worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact;
+(A) The worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work;

-(B) the worker performs work that is outside the usual course of the hiring entity’s business; and,
+(B) The worker performs work that is outside the usual course of the hiring entity’s business;

 How will the ABC Test affect your business?

-Can I sit idle and wait and see?
+Can I sit around and wait and see?